Rott-Kitchell/Rott-Kitchell/README.md

 ### Hi there 👋

 A few things about me:
-- 🔭 I’m currently working on a DoorDash clone
+- 🔭 I’m currently working on a banking app project
 - 🌱 I’m currently learning Java and whatever else I can get my hands on
 - 👯 I’m looking to collaborate on a few app ideas
 - 🤔 I’m looking for help with Google Cloud Platform